How Can Watercolour Techniques Enhance Creative Thinking in Art?

 After these exploratory sessions, students choose the techniques that resonate most with their creative intentions for their main project.
 This choice isn’t just about preference, it’s a critical component of creative thinking in art.

 They’re encouraged to mix and match techniques to achieve effects that best express their vision of the saltwater themes they’re exploring.
-This method fosters a deep engagement with their work and builds a strong foundation in creative problem-solving and artistic expression.
+This fosters a deep engagement with their work and builds a strong foundation in creative problem-solving and artistic expression.

 By integrating watercolour techniques with the liberty to experiment, we don’t just teach students to paint, we teach them to think creatively, to envision, and to innovate.
 This empowers them to go beyond the canvas, applying creative thinking to every challenge they may encounter in the future.
+But what I love about discovering new ways of making art in a group is that each one of us produces a different piece of art even though we are learning the same technique.
+I love that.
+Creativity is definitely personal!

 Enhancing creative thinking through watercolour techniques

+Each brushstroke can help illustrate the complexities of saltwater habitats, from the texture of coral reefs to the silkiness of a jellyfish’s glide.
 Through this artistic exploration, students don’t just learn about art.
 They learn to analyse and interpret the world around them.
 Making each painting an exercise in environmental advocacy and creative problem-solving.

 Watercolour Techniques as a teaching tool

+When we bring watercolour techniques into the classroom, we’re not just dipping brushes into paint.
 Each technique, from wax resist to wet on wet, offers a unique way to engage with art that mimics the natural phenomena found in our seas.

 For instance, using salt in watercolour paintings can create patterns that resemble the frothy, bubbly texture of sea foam, while wax resist can be used to depict the glossy bodies of sea creatures like dolphins and sharks.